rougin/combustor/README.md

 ### `create:layout`

-Creates a new header and footer file.
+Create a new header and footer file.

 **Options**